AlbertMontagutCasero/godot-notes/README.md

 **KinematicBody2D**: This body type provides collision detection, but no physics.
 All movement must be implemented in code, and you must implement any collision response yourself.
 Kinematic bodies are most often used for player characters or other actors that require arcade-style physics rather than realistic simulation.

-> note : Area2D nodes can also be used to affect rigid body physics by using the Space Override property.
+> Note : Area2D nodes can also be used to affect rigid body physics by using the Space Override property.
 Custom gravity and damping values will then be applied to any bodies that enter the area.

 ---